Bradley-svg/GB-Heat-Pump-App-V1/docs/frontend.md

 The dashboard expects API routes to be reachable on the same origin.
 When running `wrangler dev`, open both the Worker preview URL (serving `/app`) and the Vite dev server for live editing.

+## Installing dependencies

+Run `npm install` at the repository root and `npm run frontend:install` to hydrate the SPA dependencies.
+The installer script understands corporate proxy quirks and rewrites `frontend/.npmrc` on the fly.
+See [`docs/npm-registry.md`](./npm-registry.md) for the complete list of supported environment variables (mirror URL, auth token, proxy bypass, and CA bundle options).

 ## Build + deploy workflow

 1. `npm run frontend:build`